adc-connect/adcc/docs/calculations.rst

   matrix had to be applied to some vectors (i.e. the number of matrix-vector products with the ADC matrix, which had to be computed).
 It also shows the total time for the Jacobi-Davidson solver in order to converge the requested states.
-Typically the runtime is directly related to the number of such applies and this number should therefore be used when trying to identify a suitable set of adcc parameters for converging a calculation.
+Typically, the runtime is directly related to the number of such applies and this number should therefore be used when trying to identify a suitable set of adcc parameters for converging a calculation.